Curriculum

 The Senior Years are from Years 10-12.
 During these years the responsibilities shift increasingly from the teacher to the learner, as students become young adults who are making decisions directly related to their future pathways.

 Each Year 10, 11 and 12 home group will have a teacher who is involved with the senior curriculum.
-The focus will be around study skills, pastoral care and career planning.
+The home group focus will be around study skills, pastoral care and career planning, with an overarching focus on time management.

 School Based Apprenticeships (part school / part work) exist for approved students.

 Subjects are aligned on a line timetable system of 50 minute lessons, which may include study lessons.
-The majority of subjects are taught face to face i.e. teacher and students in the same room for set periods per week.
+The majority of subjects are taught face to face i.e. teacher and students in the same room for five lessons.

 Year 10